Earl: Anglo-Saxon earldoms

-Norman Conquest
+Norman period (1066–1154)

 Odo of Bayeux, fighting in the Battle of Hastings as shown in the Bayeux Tapestry.
 Odo was later made Earl of Kent.

 The Norman Conquest of 1066 introduced a new Anglo-Norman aristocracy that gradually replaced the old Anglo-Saxon elite.
 In Normandy, a duchy in the Kingdom of France, the equivalent of an earl was a count.
 The definition and powers of French counts varied widely.
 Some counts were nearly independent rulers who gave only nominal loyalty to the King of France.
 In Normandy, counts were junior members of the Norman dynasty with responsibility for guarding border regions.
 In 1066, there were three Norman counts: Richard of Évreux, Robert of Eu, and Robert of Mortain.